cloudflare/lua-aho-corasick/README.md

    It's pretty easy to get rid of this limitation, just to associate each state with a spare bit-vector dipicting the set of strings recognized by that state.

-   There is another limitation of this implementation: the strings in the dictionary should not contains '\0' at any other-than-end position.
-This limitation is pretty trivial to remove.